Interlisp/Interlisp.github.io/content/en/project/status/_index.md

 Builds of Medley for several operating systems and architectures are generated automatically every week.
 You can [learn what's changed and download the latest builds](https://github.com/Interlisp/medley/releases).
 We advise caution as these builds are untested and may have bugs or other issues.

+## Medley LOOPS Volume I

+In October of 2024 the Medley Interlisp Project published the book [Medley LOOPS: The Basic System](/documentation/2024-loops-book-1.pdf) by Stephen Kaisler.
+This is Volume I of the [Medley LOOPS series](/software/using-medley#interlisp-books) on the Lisp Object-Oriented Programming System, an object extension of Interlisp.

 ## May 2024 European Lisp Symposium

 On May 6, 2024 Andrew Sengul gave the remote talk "The Medley Interlisp Revival" at the [European Lisp Symposium 2024](https://european-lisp-symposium.org/2024/index.html) and you can read the [paper](https://doi.org/10.5281/zenodo.11090093).
 The video recording is available here.